shardbearer-shri/first-project-upload/README.md

 #first heading
--this is my attempt to understand git from vscode terminal window.
+- this is my attempt to understand git from vscode terminal window.